Improved and Formal Proposal for Device Independent Quantum Private Query: Introduction

 \subsection{Our Contribution}

-In the current report, we address the problem of performing private search on a classical database such that the user can retrieve an item from the database without revealing which item was retrieved and at the same time, the data privacy of the database is also preserved i.e., the user can not learn any extra information about the database other than the query.
-As, it is a distrustful cryptographic protocol, the data privacy and user security contradicts each other.
-In this scheme, we try to maintain data privacy as well as user security so that no significant information is leaked to any of the parties and if anyone tries to violate the security then this party will be caught by the other party.
-Our main contribution in this paper is threefold which we enumerate below:
+In the current report, we address the problem of performing a private search on a classical database such that the user can retrieve an item from the database (along with some probabilistic knowledge about the other data bits) and the server can learn about the client's query in a cheat- sensitive way such that the data privacy and the user privacy are both preserved.
+As it is a distrustful cryptographic protocol, data privacy and, user security contradict each other.
+Moreover, because of the cheat sensitivity, if any of the parties try to violate data privacy or user security, it will be detected by the other party.
+The QPQ schemes are mainly different from the traditional QKD schemes in the following two aspects-

+\begin{itemize} \item In QKD, the parties Alice and Bob both know all the bits of their shared raw key.
+However, in QPQ, only the server Bob knows all the bits of the shared raw key, and the client Alice knows only some bits of the shared raw key. \item In QKD, both the parties i.e., Bob and Alice trust each other and any third party will act as an adversary.
+Contrary to this, in QPQ, neither of the parties trust each other and any one of them may act as an adversary. \end{itemize}

+As QPQ is a distrustful cryptographic primitive, it is much harder to prove Device Independence (DI) in this setting.
+Keeping this in mind, in this proposed scheme, we try to maintain data privacy as well as user security (so that no significant information is leaked to any of the parties) and also try to maintain the cheat sensitive property (i.e., if any of the party tries to violate the security then this party will be caught by the other party).